cqse/teamscale-jacoco-agent/TEST_IMPACT_ANALYSIS_DOC.md

 Uploading reports can also be triggered independently of the `CPT` task with `unitTestReportUpload`.
 Adding `-x unitTestReportUpload` lets you disable the automatic upload.

-### Technical details
+## Technical details

-#### 1. Upload Test Details
+### 1. Upload Test Details

-Since Teamscale does not have knowledge beforehand of which tests are available for execution, the list of available tests has to be be uploaded to Teamscale.
+Since Teamscale does not have knowledge beforehand of which tests are available for execution, the list of available tests has to be uploaded to Teamscale.

 ```json
 [